Tanndev/Maelstrom/documentation/rules.md

 ##### Chapter Experience Awards
 A chapter is a relatively small but independent part of a larger story.
 They're usually told in a single session but some sessions may involve more than one.

 Each chapter might consist of a single mission or contract, the events on a particular planet, or some other relatively self-contained chunk of activity.
 They'll usually contain several different scenes, interspersed with downtime, but should culminate in a natural break in the story.
-Consider television episodes as an example of the sorts of timeframes and events which should be involved in a chapter.
+Consider television episodes as an example of the sorts of timescales and events which should be involved in a chapter.

 At the end of each chapter, storytellers should consider the following experience point awards.
 (If there are multiple chapters in a session, make notes and award them at the end.)